Non-small cell lung cancer

 Selected molecular subsets of NSCLC are described below.

-Tumor EGFR status may be characterized by protein expression (using IHC), gene amplification and copy number (using fluorescence in situ hybridization [FISH]), or mutation (using PCR-based direct gene sequencing).
+Tumor EGFR status may be characterized by protein expression (using IHC), gene amplification and copy number (using fluorescence in situ hybridization [FISH]), or mutation (using PCR- or NGS-based direct gene sequencing).

 In a rare subset (<5%) of NSCLC, ALK gene fusions occur.
 Most common is an interstitial deletion and inversion within chromosome 2p resulting in fusion of the N-terminal portion of the protein encoded by the EML4 (echinoderm microtubule-like 4) gene with the intracellular signaling portion of the ALK (anaplastic lymphoma kinase) receptor tyrosine kinase.